vuduong191/liri-node-app-/README.md

 ### Note
-* If someone wanted to clone this app from github and run it yourself, you would need to supply your own `.env` file for it to work.
+* If you want to clone this app from github and run it yourself, you would need to supply your own `.env` file for it to work.
 This file should have the content below.

 ```js
 # Spotify API keys